-All students must complete and submit the required Health Forms prior to arriving on campus.
-The Health Form Package must be filled out by a parent or guardian if the student is under the age of 18.
+All students must complete and submit the required health forms prior to arriving on campus.
+The 3-Step Health Form Package must be filled out by a parent or guardian if the student is under the age of 18.
 It is very important that all questions be carefully completed.
 Please keep in mind that insufficient information may hinder medical treatment in the event of an emergency.

 Basic medications that you allow your child to take, including Tylenol, Advil, Pepto-Bismol, Midol, etc. must be listed on your student’s form.

-Additionally, the Health History Evaluation must be completed and signed by a licensed Health Care Practitioner, and dated within one year of the start of the Program.
+Additionally, the Physician Evaluation Form must be completed and signed by a licensed Health Care Practitioner, and dated within one year of the start of the Program.